dont-call-abigail/AssetParasite/README.md

 - `DatabaseOps.dll` is a library for interfacing with the asset reference database.
 It targets .NET Standard 2.0/2.1 and .NET 6.0/8.0.

 ## Usage
+You can provide a folder OR a path to a text file containing a list of asset paths.
 ```
 Usage: AssetParasite (asset folder|asset path list file) [options]
 Options: